 How to Plant Your Square Foot Garden

-The easiest way to do this is to lay a grid out that marks each square foot.
-This can be done by laying a string across the bed at every foot going both directions.
-Each square is 1 square foot.
+Once you’ve decided that it is warm enough to plant the easiest thing to do is lay a grid out on the raised bed that marks each square foot.
+This can be done by laying a string, tape, or thin wood stake across the bed at every foot going both directions.
+Each square should then be 1 square foot.

 Once you have your grid you can plant your plants or seeds according to the list above.
 For those with 1 plant for 2 square feet, plant it in the middle of the 2 squares.

 Another thing to remember is that some plants will get significantly larger than others.
-Those that will get the biggest, or that need a trellis, should be planted on the North side of the garden bed to reduce the sun blocking effect large plants have.
+Those that will get the biggest, or that need a trellis, should be planted on the North side of the garden bed to reduce the sun-blocking effect of the larger plants.

 Another thing to remember is that some plants can harm other plants.
 Those that can harm each other should be planted away from each other.
 This website has a good chart of what should and shouldn’t be planted together.